maryamShahid/optimized-chemotherapy-regimen/README.md

 * `Report`: Contains project description, models with an IP problem, decision variables, parameters, objective function, and constraints
 * `Part a`: Variation of quality of life using existing constraints while maintaining consistent dosage
 * `Part b`: Optimization of quality of life withb respect to side effects and variation from base regimen with minimum cost
-* `Part c`: Personalized chemo-therapy regimen for my patient considering new constrains while still achieving the desired level of * Q-score with the minimum cost.
+* `Part c`: Personalized chemo-therapy regimen for my patient considering new constrains while still achieving the desired level of Q-score with minimum cost